-The 2030 National Strategy for Sustainable Socioeconomic Development sets out the objectives for sustainable development, provides for the introduction of a green economy, and promotion of sustainable consumption and production.
-The overarching environmental policy document is the Environmental Protection Strategy for Belarus for the period until 2025.
-The National Action Plan for the Green Economy adopted in December 2016 aims to shift consumer behaviours towards more sustainable consumption patterns; develop clean physical capital for sustainable production patterns, promote green and fair trade; improve access to services, healthy living and well-being; and promote public participation and education for sustainable development.
+The 2030 National Strategy for Sustainable Socioeconomic Development sets out the objectives for sustainable development, provides for the introduction of a green economy, and promotion of sustainable consumption production. and The overarching environmental policy document is the Environmental Protection Strategy for Belarus for the period until 2025.
+The National Action Plan for Green Economy adopted in December 2016 aims to enhance the development of the organic agriculture sector; promote and regulate energy efficient construction and the development of renewable energy; "green" government expenditures by revising the public procurement law; stimulate eco tourism and promote public participation and education for sustainable development.